itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## 46. Default Effect

-We ten to accept the options pre-chose for us
+We tend to accept the options pre-chose for us.

 ---